General FAQs

 I am only digging in one area and don’t want my entire yard marked.
 How do I prevent this?

-If you’re only digging on a portion of your property, be sure to white line the area where you plan to dig.
-White lining is the act of marking the route or boundary of a proposed excavation or demolition with white paint, flags, or stakes, or a combination of white paint, flags, and stakes.
+White line the area where you plan to dig.
+White lining means marking the route or boundary of a proposed excavation or demolition with white paint, flags, or a combination of these.

 Does Exactix support phones/tablets?